• Skip to primary navigation

 Many people love the tart and tangy taste of lemon juice.

-It can be used to give a dish a delightful zesty flavor as well as make it more appetizing by providing a vibrant yellow color to the food.
+It can be used to give a dish a nice zesty flavor as well as make it more appetizing by providing a bright yellow color to the food.

-The substitute for vinegar in cooking and canning is particularly useful if you don't have any vinegar - simply use equal parts lemon juice instead.
+The substitute for vinegar in cooking and canning is particularly useful if you don't have any vinegar - simply use equal parts lemon juice instead, or consider preserved lemon substitute ideas for a saltier, more concentrated citrus note.

-You may find that replacing the vinegar altogether in some recipes can really enhance the flavor of your dishes, making them taste even brighter.
+You may find that replacing the vinegar altogether in some recipes can really improve the flavor of your dishes, making them taste even brighter.

 With a range of citrus fruits available and the ability to freeze or store lemon juice for later use, this delicious pantry staple should always be on hand for adding zest to dishes.